jankaszel/hyperwell-thesis/chapters/related-work.md

 }
 ```

-Give an overview of some Digital Humanities tools, such as Recogito or Ugarit [@yousef2019], to emphasize the distinction between institutional and personal research data.
-Hypothes.is!

 The Web Annotation specification emerged from the persistent lack of standardized annotation on the web and builds upon the previously defined concepts of LOD and LDPs [@sanderson2013].
 The specification consists of two components: First, the Web Annotation Data Model, in which annotations are expressed using the JavaScript Object Notation (JSON), or more precisely the JSON-LD schema for use in LD environments.
 Following a versatile ontology similar to the observations from \citeauthor{marshall1997}, an annotation fundamentally consists of three properties, as pictured in @lst:web-annotation-model:

 * The annotation's _identifier_, which is a web resource specified via its Internationalized Uniform Identifier (IRI, similar to an URI).